 Early morning thunderstorm activity over water will occur during the time between passage of the surface front and that of the 500 mb trough.
 With slow moving systems thunderstorm activity may occur for 2 to 3 days running.

-The base is used jointly by Spain and the United States.
-It remains under the Spanish flag and is commanded by a Spanish Vice Admiral.
+The base remains under the Spanish flag and is commanded by a Spanish Vice Admiral.
 While the Spanish Navy is responsible for external security of the base, both Navies are charged with internal security.
 The Commander, US Naval Activities, Spain is headquartered at Rota and is the area coordinator for all US Naval shore activities in Spain.
 Responsibilities include the planning, development, evaluation and coordination for services provided by these units in support of operating forces afloat.
 Naval Station Rota maintains and coordinates the overall security, upkeep and support features which ensure smooth operation of the installation.

 January is the coldest month of the year, with a mean daily maximum temperature of 61degF and a mean daily minimum of 43degF.
 The extreme low temperature of 25degF, however, was recorded in December 1970.
 Periods of near or below freezing temperatures can be experienced in November through March.
 These periods of extreme minimum temperatures are associated with outbreaks of polar/arctic air which reaches the Rota area from over Europe.
 Favorable conditions for extreme minimum temperatures include:

 - 500 mb height below 5647m

 - clear skies and light northeast surface winds at night